SorensenUCSC/CSE211-fa2021/overview.md

 There will be an official forum in the Canvas that you can use to discuss course topics and ask questions.
 If we want a different forum (slack or discord), I will consider hosting one.
 We have a small class so I hope we can have lively discussions!

+_A few classes will be remote due to travel, see the schedule.
+I will provide Zoom links on Canvas_

 ## Attendance

 This is a small graduate course and live discussions will be a valuable part of the learning experience.
 As such, I expect you to make an effort to attend. **Attendance will be 10% of your grade**.
 I will take role at the beginning of each class.